-All visa nationals require a visa also known as entry clearance to come to the UK.
-Some Commonwealth and non-visa nationals are given visa for between three to six months at port of entry to the UK.
-This is granted on the basis that they are coming to the UK as tourists and would leave at the end of the visit.
+Visa nationals are those individuals who need to obtain a visa every time they enter the UK.
+Some Commonwealth and non-visa nationals are given visas for between three to six months at their point of entry to the UK.
+This is granted on the basis that they are coming to the UK as a tourist and will leave at the end of the visit.

-At Wellers, we have experienced qualified solicitors who are on hand to help you throughout the whole process from start to finish.
+At Wellers, our experienced solicitors are on hand to help you throughout your entry clearance process from start to finish.
 We are able to assist you with a visa application as much or as little as you choose.

 There are a number of grounds on which an individual can apply for entry clearance to the UK, for instance,

 - as a family member of an EEA national who has settled status in the UK.

-Since April 2015 anyone applying outside of the UK for a visa over six months is required to register the biometrics at a visa application centre at their home country.
+Since April 2015 anyone applying outside of the UK for an over-six-month visa is required to register their biometrics at a visa application centre in their home country.

 Once your visa is approved, you will receive an entry clearance stamp in your passport which would be valid for 30 days.
-You would be required to enter the UK within 30 days or you may be required to apply for replacement Visa.
+You would be required to enter the UK within 30 days or you may be required to apply for a replacement visa.

 Paying for the health service

-There are a small number of countries whose nationals do not require a visa to enter the UK for a short period of up to 6 months.
+There are a small number of countries whose nationals do not require a visa to enter the UK for a short period of up to six months.

 Such countries are;